h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 When your experiment finishes building, you should see the following dashboard:

 ![experiment-results](assets/experiment-results.jpg)

+*Things to note:*

+1. **Interpretability** -  The higher the interpretability, the simpler the features that Driverless AI will generate.
+If the interpretability is high enough, then Driverless AI will generate a monotonically constrained model.
+In other words, it will make the model more transparent and interpretable.
+In particular, it will make our metrics that we will generate easy to understand while eliminating perhaps features that will be a lot of work to understand from a perspective of interpretability.
+A monotonically constrained model can be enabled when **Interpretability >= 7.**
+2. **Variable Importance** - Here, we can see a variety of automatically generated engineered features.
+Features that we will use to understand our model and its decision-making process.

 To generate the **MLI Report**, select the **Interpret this Model** option(in the complete status section):